San Giuseppe Jato: History

 San Giuseppe Jato is the birthplace of Giovanni Brusca, a notorious mafioso who, in 1996, was arrested for the assassination of Judge Giovanni Falcone, a prominent Sicilian anti-mafia campaigner.

 Economy

 Like many villages and towns in the north of Sicily, its inhabitants rely on the production of corn, olives and grapes for their livelihood.
-Each September the village holds a Festival of Grapes and Wine where these commodities and other agricultural produce is displayed.
+Each September the village holds a Festival of Grapes and Wine where these farm products and other agricultural produce is displayed.
 The area around San Giuseppe Jato is also known for its beef cattle breeding and as a centre for woodturning and iron works.

 In media

 The movie Sicilian Ghost Story tells the real story of 11-year-old Giuseppe Di Mateo's 1993 kidnapping, strangling and disposal in an acid vat after 779 days in captivity on 11 January 1996 in San Giuseppe Jato by Sicilian Mafia boss Giovanni Brusca in retaliation for Giuseppe's father Santino Di Matteo's turning state witness ("pentito") in the case of anti-Mafia Judge Giovanni Falcone's murder.